 Can You Freeze Fried Chicken?
-How to Freeze/Defrost/Reheat?
+Discover How to Keep It Crispy and Delicious

 There’s nothing quite like sinking your teeth into a piece of piping hot fried chicken.
 It’s no surprise that this food is a favorite among kids and adults alike.